There are lots of different types of accountant and different ways to become an accountant!

 - ACA and the other Chartered qualifications go up to Level 7

-Which one you should go for depends (a) on your starting point and (b) your desired end point.
+Before your undertake an accounting qualification to become an accountant, you need to figure out which one you should go for.
+This depends (a) on your starting point and (b) your desired end point.
 Although you need to be aspirational, you also need to be realistic.

 - Do you want to work for someone or work for yourself?

 - Do you want to become a bookkeeper or an accountant?